henrique-back/scicloud/README.md

 ### 3. Run main.py
 In the terminal, run python -m src.main

 You'll be prompted to choose a .txt file.
-After processing, a word cloud will be displayed, and you'll be prompted to save it.- **Windows** ame
+After processing, a word cloud will be displayed, and you'll be prompted to save it.

 ## Word Cloud Example